ClaraChaouat/autocomplete/README.md

 VITE_USE_MOCK=false	Enables live API requests (default for real usage) VITE_REST_COUNTRIES_API	The base URL used to fetch country suggestions from REST Countries

+After modifying the .env file, restart the dev server:

 ```npm run dev ```

 PS: no tests are implemented yet